dennisschroeder/thoughts-on/The_value_of_Test-Driven-Development.md

 To reduce complexity we need to structure our parts in a way that encapsulates behavior.
 We mainly strive for independence between the moving parts by separation and clear interfaces.
 If you want to learn more about mastering complexity, I recommend reading my other article on this topic.

-Run your tests again and make sure they still succeed.
+Run your tests again and make sure they still **succeed**.

+#### Red, Green, Refactor
+Just to be mentioned.
+This process is also known as red, green, and refactor.
+Because first, you start with failing tests which are mostly visually indicated by our toolings with a red color.
+Then you work till all tests pass which is shown by a green color and then you start the refactoring.

 ## Summerized

 Let´s recap what we just did:

-First We created executable specifications in the form of tests and confirm that they fail by not implementing any behavior yet.
+First, we created executable specifications in the form of tests and confirm that they fail by not implementing any behavior yet.

-Then...

-At last...
+Then we focused on behavior and did only just enough structural work to make our code testable.

+At last, we invested in the future and made our code sustainable by lowering the cost of change.

-## The value is efficiency
+## The true value of TDD

+We, humans, tend to interpret working efficiently as doing multiple things at a time.
+So-called human multitasking.
+Wikipedia says:

+Human multitasking is the concept that one can split their attention on more than one task or activity at the same time, such as speaking on the phone while driving a car.
+Multitasking can result in time wasted due to human context switching and becoming prone to errors due to insufficient attention.

+According to research https://en.wikipedia.org/wiki/Human_multitasking#Research, multitasking significantly increases the risk of making mistakes.

+Therefore, avoiding multitasking is the goal.
+TDD helps you by separating the process of implementing behavior and working on structure.